 We recently renovated the historic building at 1600 Main Street in Venice, CA designed by famous architect Steven Ehrlich.
 The 10,000 square foot property, where part of the Venice roller coaster once stood, has a simple goal, bring everyone who shares the same drive and passion under one roof and lets see what happens.
 Our facility is now home to dozens of startups and eager entrepreneurs.

 The final mission, embrace the community.
 In the past we've tested ideas on how we can support this community with events, resources (some of which you will find below), social media, parties, lectures and events.
-On Wednesday nights, we host our regular Amplify Mentor Series, where we invite the community to join our startups in a conversation with one of our distinguished mentors.
 To learn more about these events subscribe to our newsletter below.

 We can't begin to explain how excited we are for technology companies in Los Angeles.
 We are honored you let us contribute.